Efficient Approximation of Quantum Channel Fidelity Exploiting Symmetry: Efficient approximation of channel fidelity

 \paragraph*{Acknowledgements.} We would like to thank Sven Polak for his useful comments and help in the proof of Lemma~\ref{lem:direct_groups_representative}.
-HT would like to thank Omar Fawzi for the useful discussions.
+HT would like to thank Omar Fawzi and Mario Berta for the useful discussions.

 \phantomsection